-Criteria JORC Code explanation Commentary Criteria JORC Code explanation The choice, nature and appropriateness of the selected mining method(s) and other mining parameters including associated design issues such as pre-strip, access, etc. Ore Reserve material is planned to be mined using underground and open pit methods.
+Criteria JORC Code explanation Commentary Criteria JORC Code explanation The choice, nature and appropriateness of the selected mining method(s) and other mining parameters including associated design issues such as pre-strip, access, etc. Commentary Ore Reserve material is planned to be mined using underground and open pit methods.
 For the sub-vertical lodes (Deacon Main, Deacon North, Marceline, Tribune, Tribune North & Armand) where ore footwall contact dips > 45°, a top-down longhole stoping method with paste fill for void support was applied Vertical sub-level intervals of 20 m were applied to provide good drill and blast control.
 For the sub-horizontal lodes (Viago, Vlad and portions of Marceline), a jumbo cut-and-fill with short up-dip longhole stoping mining method was applied.
 This method involves the following steps: Horizontal jumbo development of a primary drive following the ore contact.
 Stripping of ore within the footprint of a planned secondary drive adjacent to the primary drive.
-Waste filling of the primary ore drive.
 Development of the secondary "ore depleted" ore drive, immediately adjacent to the filled primary drive through the mined-out void of stripped ore; and Mining of 5-8 m up-dip height longhole stopes.
 Satisfactory ore recoveries off the flatter-dipping stope footwall contacts will be achieved by appropriate drill and blast design and mechanised high-pressure washing down if required.
 The mining methods were selected based on a detailed analysis having regard for orebody geometry and geotechnical advice.
-Diesel powered trucks and loaders will be used for materials handling.
-Diesel-electric jumbo drill rigs will be used for development and ground support installation, and diesel-electric longhole rigs used for production drilling.
+Diesel powered trucks and loaders will be used for development and ground support installation, and diesel-electric longhole rigs used for production drilling.
 Ore will be hauled directly to the processing plant run-of-mine (ROM) pad by the underground trucking fleet.
 Mullock will be disposed of on a surface waste dump to be constructed close to the portal.
 The mining methods chosen are well-known and widely used in the local mining industry and production rates and costing can be predicted with a suitable degree of accuracy.
-The Bellevue lodes will be accessed through an existing portal in the Paris pit via the historical Bellevue decline which is currently The assumptions made regarding geotechnical parameters (e.g. pit slopes, stope sizes, etc), grade control and pre-production drilling. has been deemed appropriate for the proposed equipment fleet.
+The Bellevue lodes will be accessed through an existing portal in the Paris pit via the historical Bellevue decline which is currently being dewatered, re-entered and rehabilitated.
+Ventilation and secondary egress will be provided thr The assumptions made regarding geotechnical parameters (e.g. pit slopes, stope sizes, etc), grade control and pre-production drilling.
 Independent geotechnical consultants MineGeotech contributed appropriate geotechnical analyses to a feasibility study level of detail based on geotechnical drilling and data analysis.
 These inputs were incorporated into mining method selection, mine design, ground support and dilution assumptions for the Ore Reserve estimate.
 A maximum unsupported stope span of 40m was designed based on the geotechnical analysis.